Roll20/roll20-api-scripts/QuestTracker/README.md

 * **Greyhawk (Original and 2024 Default setting)**
 * **Exandria (Critical Role)**

-I can add additional Calendars into the module if you were to provide the details and JSON object.

 #### Lunar Cycles

 Each calendar includes options for tracking lunar phases.
 The lunar cycle will display key phases, such as the below and are setting specific.
 Each Calander can have multiple moons and their lunar cycle including their custom phases is displayed along with the weather.